Frederic Bartter: Bethesda

-From 1951 to 1978 Bartter served as Chief of the National Institutes of Health Endocrine-Hypertension Branch.
+From 1951 to 1978, Bartter served as Chief of the National Institutes of Health Endocrine-Hypertension Branch.
 Much of his work here was on aldosterone and its effects on the cardiovascular system.
-He collaborated with numerous researchers, including Grant Liddle (eponymised in Liddle's syndrome).
-Investigations in 1957 led to the recognition of SIADH, and his work on aldosterone and the kidney handling of electrolytes led to his description in 1963 of the syndrome that would later bear his name - Bartter syndrome.
+He collaborated with numerous researchers, including Grant Liddle (eponymized in Liddle's syndrome).
+Investigations in 1957 led to the recognition of SIADH, and his work on aldosterone and the kidney handling of electrolytes led to his description, in 1963, of the syndrome that would later bear his name - Bartter syndrome.

 Texas

-In 1978 he moved, this time to the University of Texas Health Science Center at San Antonio.
-Here he continued his work on hypertension (high blood pressure) started at Bethesda, and his own hypertension was discovered during the research.
+In 1978, he moved to the University of Texas Health Science Center at San Antonio.
+Here, he continued his work on hypertension (high blood pressure) started at Bethesda, and his own hypertension was discovered during the research.

-He was elected to the National Academy of Sciences in 1979, already having received honours by the American Society for Clinical Investigation, the Endocrine Society, and numerous other bodies.
+He was elected to the National Academy of Sciences in 1979, already having received honours from the American Society for Clinical Investigation, the Endocrine Society, and numerous other bodies.
 He collapsed suddenly due to a cerebral hemorrhage at an NAS conference, and died soon afterwards.
-He was married to Jane Lillard and left three children, two sons and a daughter.
+He was married to Jane Lillard and left three children: two sons and a daughter.

-Since 1986, the American Society for Bone and Mineral Research has given the Frederic C. Bartter Award for outstanding clinical investigation.
+Since 1986, the American Society for Bone and Mineral Research has awarded the Frederic C. Bartter Award for outstanding clinical investigation.